- Optimizely Web Experimentation

 To use simple match, enter the full URL of the page you want to target—the absolute URL, not a relative URL like

 /products/general.html.
-The following examples show common variants that will pass a simple match:
+The following examples show common variants that pass a simple match:

-These examples match because they run on the same page as the original URL.
-Even adding query (?) or hash (#) parameters doesn't generally change the page.
+These examples match because they run on the same page as the original URL and adding query (?) or hash (#) parameters does not generally change the page.